PoCInnovation/open-source-project-template/.github/getting-started.md

 #### Pull Requests

-A pull request is an event where a contributor asks a maintener to review code.
+A pull request is an event where a contributor asks a maintainer to review code.

 This template provides a [pull request template](./pull_request_template.md).
 You don't need to update it.